crowdsecurity/crowdsec/SECURITY.md

  - You think you discovered a potential security vulnerability in Crowdsec
  - You are unsure how a vulnerability affects Crowdsec
  - You think you discovered a vulnerability in another project that Crowdsec depends on

-   - For projects with their own vulnerability reporting and disclosure process, please report it directly there
+For projects with their own vulnerability reporting and disclosure process, please report it directly there.

 <!-- Very heavily inspired from https://kubernetes.io/docs/reference/issues-security/security/ -->